Do I have to be a U.S. Citizen to get a Safe Communities Vendor ID?

-- Currently, in some regions, vendors pay anywhere from $10-$55 to be granted access into individual residential communities.
-The Safe Communities Vendor ID will provide the vendor access to all participating communities for one fee, thus, saving the vendor a great deal of money.
+Currently, in some regions, vendors pay anywhere from $10-$55 to be granted access to individual communities.
+The Safe Communities Vendor ID will provide the vendor access to all participating communities for one annual fee, thus, saving the vendor from paying a fee for every community they enter.

-- Employers now have a built-in annual criminal background and driver’s license check for all of their employees in the program.
+- Employers now have an annual criminal background and driver’s license check for all of their employees in the program.

 How does this program benefit the community?

 At no cost to our communities, the Safe Communities Vendor ID program provides "Peace of Mind" by reducing the odds of criminals and sex offenders from accessing their property by screening all vendors prior to entering their community.
 Vendors are required to meet specific background criteria to receive a "Safe Communities Vendor ID."